This week we’re digging into comparisons…

-Today let’s talk about two less likely opponents… two places where Lief and I have spent a lot of time over the past two decades—Paris and Panama City.
+Today let’s talk about two perhaps unlikely opponents… two places where Lief and I have spent a lot of time over the past two-and-a-half decades.

 Years ago, when we were preparing for our move from Paris, where we’d been based with our children for four years, to Panama City, where we intended to launch our Live and Invest Overseas business, Lief presented me with a budget showing that it would cost slightly more for our family to be in Panama City, Panama, than it had been costing us to live in Paris, France.

 My husband, the accountant, assured me his figures were correct, and, indeed, Lief’s projections played out.
 Our day-to-day costs of living in Panama City the past dozen years we’ve been living there have been a little higher than they were in Paris.

 Paris is the most beautiful, most romantic city in the world.
 It’s also a place where your cost of living can be hugely variable and highly controllable.

 That is to say, you don’t necessarily need a royal’s budget to be able to enjoy life in the greatest city on Earth.

 In Paris, you can live happily car-free, walking nearly anywhere you’d want to go.
 The butcher, the baker, the grocer, the wine shop, a half-dozen busy cafés, and as many lovely parks and gardens are all less than a 15-minute walk from almost any point in central Paris.